chargon/GameCode/README.md

 Collection of game coding projects

-All code created by author (chargon)
+All code created by author (chargon) for personal use